Theodore Roughley: Legacy

 Commercial oyster farming continues in some other estuaries of New South Wales, but overall production is now far less than in the boom years of the 1970s and 1980s (in 2018–2019, around 76 million individual oysters were harvested, only around the same number that had been harvested in 1955).
 The reduction is largely as a result of estuaries where oyster production has either ceased or is now negligible, and the limitations on movement of rock oyster spat between estuaries (due to the risk of wild Pacific oyster infestations and the risk of spreading QX-disease).
 On the demand side, changes have included competition—mainly in Pacific oysters—from other states and New Zealand, and changes in consumer preferences and population demographics.

-Faster growing and generally larger Pacific oysters are displacing—geographically and commercially—to a significant extent, Roughley's beloved Sydney Rock Oyster, which he contended was the finest eating oyster in the world.
+Faster growing and generally larger Pacific oysters are displacing—geographically and commercially—to a significant extent, Roughley's Sydney Rock Oyster, which he contended was the finest eating oyster in the world.
 In 1956, he had written, "I suppose most oysters are good, but there is little doubt that Australian oysters are the best in the world.
 They have a subtle delicacy of flavour found in few if any other oysters ...".
 It remains a highly regarded oyster, and its commercially-farmed variants are benefiting from selective breeding to overcome some of its vulnerabilities.

 Over his long career, Theodore Roughley established a huge personal reputation and strong rapport with the fisherman and oyster farmers of New South Wales, and he came to be able to influence both them and government fisheries policy.
 At the time of his death, it was stated that nobody has had such a profound impact on the commercial fisheries of the state.
 His less tangible legacy is the lasting influence that his life's work has had on the commercial fishing industry in Australia, most notably the acceptance of scientific advice when managing fisheries.